Incommensurate Charge Super-modulation and Hidden Dipole Order in Layered Kitaev Material $\alpha$-RuCl$_3$: Results

-{\it Reduced charge gap and supermodulation.} We perform STM study of few layer $\alpha$-RuCl$_3$ transferred onto the surface of graphite substrate.
-Details of the sample preparation processes can be found in literature \cite{zheng_tunneling_2023,zheng_insulator--metal_2024}.
-A selected STM topography recorded at 77 K is shown in Fig.\ref{fig:figure-1}(b).
-The \textit{dI/dV} spectra were systematically acquired on a series of thin flakes ranging from 1 to 5-MLs, as well as thicker flakes (see Fig. S1), where the thicknesses are measured through the STM cross-sectional profiles.
-Two types of representative \textit{dI/dV} spectra, both of which exhibit a full charge-gap, are shown in Fig.\ref{fig:figure-1}(c).
-The first type, which belongs to the flakes of thickness 4-MLs and above, bears resemblance to that of bulk (Fig. S1), i.e., the gap values remain close to 2 eV.
-The second type is identified in few-layer flakes that are situated in close proximity to graphite and exhibits a dramatically reduced charge-gap, which will be later referred to as the reduced-gap (RG) phase.
-As decreasing the thickness, the \textit{dI/dV} spectrum of the Mott insulator experiences a dramatic transfer of spectral weight from the Hubbard bands (HBs) to the sides adjacent to the Fermi level (FL) (see Fig. S2). \textit{dI/dV} spectra pertaining to the RG phase were collected on a few dozens of thin flakes (see left in Fig.\ref{fig:figure-1}(d)), and we found a logarithmic correlation between the gap and thickness, as depicted in right panel of Fig.\ref{fig:figure-1}(d).
+We perform the STM/STS study of few layers $\alpha$-RuCl$_3$ that have been transferred onto the surface of graphite.
+A selected STM topography recorded at 77 K is shown in Fig.\ref{fig:figure-1}b.
+The spectra were systematically acquired on a series of thin flakes ranging from 1 to 5-MLs, as well as thicker flakes (Supplementary Fig. 1), where the thicknesses were measured through the STM cross-sectional profiles.
+Two types of representative d$I$/d$V$ spectra, both of which exhibit a full charge-gap, are shown in Fig. \ref{fig:figure-1}c.
+The first type, which belongs to the flakes of 4-MLs and above, bears resemblance to that of bulk (Supplementary Fig. 1 and references \cite{sinn_electronic_2016,nevola_timescales_2021}), i.e., the gap values remain close to 2 eV, revealing a strong insulating state.
+The second type is identified in few-layers that are situated in close proximity to graphite and exhibits a dramatically reduced charge-gap, which will be later referred to as the reduced-gap (RG).
+During the transition between the two gapped phases as decreasing the thickness, the d$I$/d$V$ spectrum of MI experiences a dramatic transfer of spectral weight from Hubbard bands (HBs) to the sides adjacent to the Fermi level (FL) (Supplementary Fig. 2). d$I$/d$V$ spectra pertaining to the RG phase were collected on a few dozens of thin flakes (see left in Fig.\ref{fig:figure-1}d), and we found a logarithmic decrease in the gap as the surface approached the substrate, as depicted in right panel of Fig.\ref{fig:figure-1}d.